rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 * Data points are called "samples".

 * A "category" of a classification problem is called a <strong>class</strong>.
-   For example, when classifying cat and dog pictures, "dog" and "cat" are two of the classes.
+   For example, when classifying pictures, "puppy" and "muffin" are two of the classes.
    Each class describes a set of possible labels to choose from.

 * A <strong>"label"</strong> is a specific instance of a class.